-It’s February, you have barely received all the bills from your orgy of spending at Christmas, yet spending hundreds of dollars on more gifts is not wrong in your mind?
-It could be that I am simply not a romantic and such, but I suspect that blowing more cash now is not the answer.
+It’s February, and you have barely received all the bills from your orgy of spending at Christmas.
+How is spending hundreds of dollars on more gifts not wrong in your mind?
+It could be that I am not a romantic, but I suspect that blowing more cash now is not the answer.

 Some great ideas for Valentine’s Day?

-- Put a $250 dinner on your already bulging credit card (i.e. you are already carrying a balance from Christmas on it).
+- Put a $250 dinner on your already bulging credit card.
+Don’t you already carry a balance from Christmas on it?

-- Spend $120 on a bouquet of roses, that will be wilted and dead within a week, but the bill will remind you of just how much you showed your love.
+- Spend $120 on a bouquet of roses, that will be wilted and dead within a week.
+The bill will remind you of just how much you showed your love.